About My Best Chocolate Chip Cookie Cake

 Why You Should Make The Recipe

-In addition to being a fun #stressbaking #quarantinecake-making project, there are other reasons to make this chocolate chip cookie cake recipe, too:
+Here are all the reasons to make this chocolate chip cookie cake recipe:

 The recipe is delicious and tastes like your childhood.